A constitutional reform to restore stability and legitimacy

 What's broken

 The entire legal system funnels through one narrow bottleneck: nine justices with life tenure.
 One retirement can reshape the law for decades.
 One confirmation becomes a national crisis.
-One "swing" vote can decide everything.
+A stable majority can dominate outcomes for decades, or indefinitely with strategic retirements.

 This isn't because the Constitution requires it.
 It's because we concentrate too much power in too few hands.